 How it Works

-Crisis services provides educational presentations and trainings on the various services we provide.
+Crisis services provide educational presentations and trainings on the various services we provide.
 Contact us today to arrange for one of our expert staff to come to your community group, school or organization.

 Sanford Housing Program

-The Sanford Housing Program recognizes that housing is a basic right and that following a service plan will be easier when housing is established.
+The Sanford Housing Program recognizes that housing is a basic right and that following a service plan will be easier when housing is take care of.
 The program focuses on giving the opportunity for tenants to learn skills to successfully manage a lease, develop a housing crisis and housing stabilization plan, and maintain permanent housing.